cosmic-api/cosmic-docs/source/index.rst

 Cosmic Docs
 ===========

 Welcome to Cosmic Docs!
 This document will describe in detail the architecture of Cosmic and provide a strict specification that every implementation of Cosmic must follow.
 The canonical implementation is written in `Python <http://www.python.org/>`_.
-If you would like to get started with Cosmic, dive into the `Python documentation </documentation/python/>`_ and use this document as a reference.
+If you would like to get started with Cosmic, dive into the `Python documentation </docs/cosmic/python/>`_ and use this document as a reference.
 If you would like to hack on Cosmic, this document is for you.

+An integral part of Cosmic is our simple yet powerful serialization library, `Teleport </docs/teleport/spec/>`_.

 .. toctree::
    :maxdepth: 2